laurent22/joplin/readme/api/references/plugin_manifest.md

 | label | description of the image. |

 ## Icons

 | Properties | Description |
 | --- | --- |
 | 16 | a relative path to an image .png |
 | 32 | a relative path to an image .png |
 | 48 | a relative path to an image .png |
 | 128 | a relative path to an image .png |
-You can declare as many key/value pairs icons you wish, as long as, you declare these four sizes defined above.

 ## Manifest example